mui/material-ui/docs/data/material/guides/next-js-app-router/next-js-app-router.md

 # Next.js App Router

-<p class="description">Learn how to use MUI libraries with the Next.js App Router.</p>
+<p class="description">Learn how to use Material UI with the Next.js App Router.</p>

 ## Next.js and React Server Components